 - Thin skin which is visibly dry and scaly

 - Small jaw and thin lips

 - Prominent, protruding eyes and inability to close eyelids completely

 - Ears that stick out

 It is likely that the doctor will identify the disorder by looking at the child.
-However, a physical examination will be conducted and the vision and hearing are checked, along with measuring the pulse and the blood pressure of the child.
+However, a physical examination will be conducted, wherein, the child’s vision and hearing will be checked, along with measurement of the pulse and blood pressure.
 The height and weight are also taken to compare with normal height and weight at that age.

-If Progeria is suspected, a series of lab tests to confirm the condition are conducted, including tests to measure insulin resistance and cholesterol and triglyceride levels.
+If progeria is suspected, a series of lab tests to confirm the condition will also be conducted, including tests to measure insulin resistance and cholesterol and triglyceride levels.
 Blood tests and genetic testing can also detect the mutation in the LMNA gene.

 - Cardiovascular diseases and heart conditions (heart attack)